-- Five HKDSE subjects at Level 2 or above, including English Language and Chinese Language or equivalent; or - Completion of Level 3 QF-recognised qualifications in related disciplines; or - One year working experience in a human resource role.
+- Five HKDSE subjects at Level 2 or above, including English Language and Chinese Language or equivalent; or - Completion of Level 3 QF-recognised qualifications in related disciplines; or - Two years of relevant work experience.

 For learners of in-house training, they should already be employees of an organisation, requirements for these learners are not relevant.
-If in-house learners have a year of previous working experience in human resource roles or have attended short courses in human resource subjects, they may find it easier to understand the content of the course.
+If in-house learners have one to two years of previous work experience in human resource roles or have attended short courses in human resource subjects, they may find it easier to understand the content of the course.